 When you connect to a network – whether it’s for work or play – you want to get the best performance.
 After all, you want to fully experience what you pay for each month.
 To do that, you need to make sure that you have the best cables that can handle the highest speeds.

 Most routers today support gigabit ethernet, so even if your internet speed is much slower, you will see improved performance throughout your internal network if you use Cat5e or Cat6.
-Tasks like transferring files between computers or to network attached storage will take advantage of the faster tranmission speeds.
+Tasks like transferring files between computers or to network attached storage will take advantage of the faster transmission speeds.

 If you want to get the most out of your network without interference, system errors, or other performance issues, and want to future-proof as much as possible, you’ll want to stick with Cat6.
 While the cost may be slightly higher, you’ll get the full support you need to experience the fastest speeds possible today and for the forseeable future.
-The Sewell Direct SW-29776-250 SolidRun Cat6 Bulk Cable (https://www.amazon.com/Sewell-Direct-SW-29776-250-SolidRun-Content/dp/B00CH4EVY8/ref=sr_1_15?s=pc&ie=UTF8&qid=1480467076&sr=1-15&keywords=cat6) is a great choice that can handle all of your networking needs.
-If you have any questions about selecting the right category of cable, leave a comment.

 Sources